 This #1 wood is one of the elite golf clubs for mid handicappers needing more muscle on the golf course.

-Featuring the company’s patented Jailbreak bars behind the face, the Callaway Big Bertha 21 is a powerhouse, delivering jaw-dropping length and finely-tuned forgiveness.
+Featuring the company’s patented Jailbreak bars behind the face, the Callaway Big Bertha 21 is a powerhouse that delivers jaw-dropping length and finely-tuned forgiveness.

 For a Big Bertha driver, the distance golfers want is here, along with deep, low CG that effortlessly lifts the golf ball for long carry with extended length.

-The Big Bertha driver does come with a subtle draw-bias, and while it might not deliver the dramatic anti-slice technology like other golf drivers, it does create a pleasing right-to-left shot shape.
+The Big Bertha driver has a subtle draw bias.
+While it might not deliver dramatic anti-slice technology like other golf drivers, it does create a pleasing right-to-left shot shape.

 Material